UPPMAX/programming_formalisms/docs/development_design/README.md

 private, protected and public in increasing accessibility to the inheritance structure and other classes or objects.
 A private property is only accessible to the object itself, the protected are accessible to objects and classes in the same inheritance structure and public are accessible to any class or object in the software
 <br>
 <br>
-Additonal material (From one of the Icons in OO):
+Additional material (From one of the Icons in OO):
 <br>
 Stroustrup B. What is “Object-oriented Programming”?
 Software, IEEE.
 1988 Jun 1;5:10–20.